Junior League of the Palm Beaches inspires generations

-PALM BEACH COUNTY, Fla. — When you often hear of groups like the Junior League, it can conjure up phrases like "members-only club."
+WEST PALM BEACH, Fla. — When you often hear of groups like the Junior League, it can conjure up phrases like "members-only club."
 But the Junior League of the Palm Beaches is putting a new face on the past in an undeniable way.

-It is pinch me moment since the league, which got its start more than 120 years ago, was not originally diverse.
+It is a "pinch me" moment since the league, which got its start more than 120 years ago, was not originally diverse.
 The Palm Beach chapter is celebrating more than 80 years since its founding.

 In recent years, the Junior League of the Palm Beaches has been part of a national lightening rod to change its stuffy stereotype.
 Former League president Shelly Lariz Albright said becoming more diverse has been intentional.